 - Exemption deduction– The exemption deduction for you, your spouse, & your children has been removed.(It was $4,050/person in 2017)

-- Standard Deduction– The standard deduction is now almost double what it was in 2017.
+- Standard Deduction– The standard deduction is now double what it was in 2017.
 This is used by those who do not itemize their deductions.
 Here are the new amounts:

 Doubling the standard deduction will not positively impact most ministers because your itemized deductions are generally larger than twice the standard deduction.
 BUT since you are losing the deduction for un-reimbursed business expenses, these new standards may help if your itemized deductions are lower.